by Ken Bringhurst:

 Work on a Separate Copy

 Simplifying a model may entail some fairly major changes to your project.
 It makes sense to save a separate copy of project – and you might consider making separate copies for each presentation type you’re targeting.
-For example, as of this writing, the Augment augmented reality viewer has a recommend polygon count of 125,000 for optimal display.
+For example, as of this writing, it is recommended for augmented reality that a polygon count in the 125,000 range not be exceeded for optimal display.
 Targeting this number may require different steps than other output targets you may have.

 Knowing the Numbers